Trump Slams Putin, Iran for Backing "Animal Assad" Amid Chemical Attack Claims

 In wake of an apparent chemical attack in Syria, would Pres.
 Trump reconsider pulling out U.S. troops?
 Homeland Security Adviser Tom Bossert: “American troops aren’t going to fix this… we need regional partnership increased and we need U.S. presence decreased.” pic.twitter.com/HLujv4nXFz— ABC News (@ABC) April 8, 2018

+Trump's National Security team will consider the possible plans of actions in relation to the chemical attack messages in Syria, Steven Mnuchin said.

+The United Nations also commented on the situation, saying that the alleged use of chemical weapons if true is "abhorrent" and requires "thorough investigation."

-The statements come just hours after the Russian Foreign Ministry has warned about possible provocations involving the use of chemical weapons in Syria.
+The statements come just hours after the Russian Foreign Ministry had warned of the possible provocations involving the use of chemical weapons in Syria.

 Earlier in the day, the Russian Defense Ministry strongly refuted the allegations of the use of chemical weapons in Syria, which had been spread by NGOs, including the infamous White Helmets, who’ve been suspected of supporting jihadists.